JMSLab/Template/README.md

 5. To compile the project, open the command-line and run `scons` from the project's root folder.

-    - To run a given script or create a given file, run `scons path/to/script_or_file`; this will recursively run all the dependencies required to run the script or create the file.
+    - To run a given script or create a given file, run `scons path/to/script_or_file`; this will recursively run all the dependencies required to run the script or create the file.  e.g.  `scons output/derived/wb_clean/gdp_education.csv`.

-### Repository Structure

-- `source/` contains source scripts and (small) raw data.
-All of the data cleaning and analysis, and much of the data gathering, takes place here.

-    - Do not create any new top-level folders inside of source;  new tasks should be sorted into one of the existing sub-folders.

-    - Each folder in source has an analogous output folder in `output/` and/or `drive/`.
-For instance, the code in `source/analysis/plots/` saves output to `output/analysis/plots/`.

-- `output/` and `drive/` should mimic the folder structure in `source/`.

-    - `drive/` is not under version control; a project's large files are stored here.

-    - With the exception of large raw files, every file in these folders is produced by `source/`, and their folders correspond to an analogous source folder in `source/`.

-- `temp/` may be used by scripts to store temporary or intermediate files.

-- _Issue folders_: When working on issues, you may create a temporary issue folder at the top of the directory (e.g. `./issue1_task_name`).

-    - Code and deliverables related to the issue are organized inside the issue folder.

-    - However, anything that is meant to be integrated into the project should be sorted into a sub-folder in `source/`.

-    - Further, the issue folder must be deleted before merging the issue branch.

 ### SConscript files